-Similar to the Certificate of Arrival, this form confirms you've completed your studies abroad.
+Like the Certificate of Arrival, this form confirms you've completed your studies abroad.
 Please get this signed by the Study Abroad Office and returned to Essex Abroad after you have completed your studies at your host university.
+The end date stated on the Certificate of Departure must be the last date you were required to be at the host university.

-ERASMUS+ STUDENT REPORT\
+ERASMUS+ STUDENT REPORT